elastic/harp/samples/onboarding/3-secret-bundle/3-template.md

 This [specification](https://github.com/elastic/harp/blob/main/api/proto/harp/bundle/v1/template.proto) declares Bundle generation template object structure.

-The specification is written in YAML, in order to be human readable, but internally converted as protobuf object.
+The specification is written in YAML, in order to be human-readable, but internally converted as protobuf object.

 ### CSO Secret Path Naming Convention